mcollins-axway/axway-open-docs/content/en/docs/central/cli_central/cli_environments.md

 ## Objectives

-Learn how to create and manage your distributed cloud and on-premise environments using the AMPLIFY Central CLI.
-This includes the representation of connected Axway Agent environments (AMPLIFY API Management V7 and AWS).
+Learn how to create and manage your distributed cloud and on-premise environments using the amplify Central CLI.
+This includes the representation of connected Axway Agent environments (amplify API Management V7 and AWS).

 * Create a new environment
 * Retrieve a list of all available environments